gaheldev/godot-version-manager/README.md

 ```

 Gvm supports autocompletion of all arguments including all possible version and release names.
-Alternatively you can use the interactive version of the commands:
+Alternatively you can use the interactive mode:
 ```
 gdvm download
 gdvm use --local